-In oil and gas, mining, utilities, and heavy manufacturing, equipment performance directly affects the bottom line.
-Failures result in unplanned downtime, inflated maintenance budgets, and safety risks.
-To address these challenges, ISO 14224 addresses these challenges by introducing a standard taxonomy and methodology for capturing, analyzing, and acting on reliability data.
+In the oil and gas, mining, utilities, and heavy manufacturing industries, equipment performance directly impacts the bottom line.
+Failures result in unplanned downtime, inflated maintenance budgets, and safety risks..

 1. Reducing Downtime and Increasing Uptime